epfl-dcsl/miralis-sosp25-artifact/README.md

 It defines the modules to be compiled into Miralis.
 Here we see that the `protect_payload` module is enabled, which corresponds to the sandbox policy described in the paper.

-By looking at the Miralis logs right after starting QEMU we can confirm the modules has been installed:
+By looking at the Miralis logs right after starting QEMU we can confirm the module has been installed:

 ```
 [Info  | miralis::modules] Installed 1 modules: